pchaganti/gx-sidekick/README.md

 ### Resource Use

 Sidekick accesses files, folders, and websites from your experts, which can be individually configured to contain resources related to specific areas of interest.
-Activating a expert allows Sidekick to access the relevant information.
+Activating an expert allows Sidekick to fetch and reference materials as needed.

-Because Sidekick uses RAG (Retrival Augmented Generation), you can theoretically put unlimited resources into each expert, and Sidekick will still find information relevant to your request to aid its response.
-This is in sharp contrast to most services, including OpenAI's [ChatGPT](https://chatgpt.com), which can only ingest ~45 pages of text.
+Because Sidekick uses RAG (Retrieval Augmented Generation), you can theoretically put unlimited resources into each expert, and Sidekick will still find information relevant to your request to aid its analysis.

 For example, a student might create the experts `English Literature`, `Mathematics`, `Geography`, `Computer Science` and `Physics`.
-In the image below, he has activated the expert `Computer Science`, allowing Sidekick to reply with information from that expert.
+In the image below, he has activated the expert `Computer Science`.

 ![Screenshot](https://raw.githubusercontent.com/johnbean393/Sidekick/refs/heads/main/README%20Images/demoExpertUse.png)